7 playwrights whose works are currently in the West End

 One of the leading figures in American literature, find out more about Tennessee Williams.

 Henrik Ibsen was a prominent European playwright in the nineteenth century, whose famous works include A Doll’s House and The Lady from the Sea.
 From an early age, Ibsen wrote and staged plays for the theatre, later developing his theatrical style with plays questioning how people behaved in society.
 Throughout an Ibsen play, audiences can expect characters to ask philosophical questions to one another, with storylines often oriented around religion, ethics and morality.
-In 2019, Tom Burke and Hayley Atwell will star in Rosmersholm, a play where John Rosmer must balance his past and present thoughts for a considered future.

 A Pulitzer Prize-winning playwright, David Mamet’s play have regularly created controversy, with notable plays including Oleanna, a two-character play with a female university student accusing her male university professor of rape.
 In a career stretching 40 years, Mamet’s plays include Glengarry Glen Ross (1984) which earned him the Pulitzer Prize and Race (2009), offering intelligent insight into ethnicity and crime.